 Microsoft asked me to come up with a new way to play with their products, specifically my favorite, OneNote.
-As a fashion and beauty gal, I instantly knew exactly what to do: organize my closet by my favorite looks.
+As a fashion and beauty gal, I instantly knew exactly what to do: organize my closet by my favorite looks, I always buy lehenga in australia so I do have many pieces.
 GENIUS.
 After I finished patting myself on the shoulder, I went right to it and, yep, it’s just as awesome as I thought.
 Hear me out on this one, because I’m about to rock your world and put your closet into another dimension of awesomeness:

 First, a moment of background:

 I live in a studio apartment here in Manhattan.
 That means — for those of you reading in giant houses with separate bathrooms and hallways and multiple levels and stuff —that I don’t have a lot of actual “space.”
 Every single thing I bring into my apartment needs to “earn its rent,” so to speak.

 So, for those of you who have followed my outfit photos, let me shatter the illusion of having a version of Carrie Bradshaw’s walk-in closet: I have one large wooden wardrobe, I keep my shoes in what I imagine is supposed to be the linen closet, and I have two chests of drawers.
 That’s it.
 All those outfit photos come out of that small selection of clothes.

 I am not awash in clothing.
 What I am is resourceful.